2011

 The two main cellphone carriers in China are China Mobile and China Unicom.

-China Unicom
+China Unicom (中国联通)

-China Unicom sells the iPhone in China and runs a high speed 3G network compatible with it.
-You can buy a SIM card with a monthly package ( Click on 套餐介绍 ) from 66¥ to 886¥.
+You can buy a prepaid SIM card with a monthly package ( Click on 套餐介绍 ) from 66¥ to 886¥.
+3G Solutions has an english listing.
 Each includes a varying amount of data, texts, and minutes.
-We purchased a 156 plan that included 420 minutes and 570mb of data.
+We purchased a 156 plan that included 420 minutes and 500MB of data.
 Printout this chart and point to the plan you want.

 The monthly boundaries are calendar based, so if you buy your China Unicom SIM on July 31 you would be charged the monthly fee.
 August 1 you would be charged the monthly fee again.
 If your timing is lucky, select China Unicom as your provider.
 These SIM cards lasts for six months.
-If you own a smartphone that needs a Micro-SIM, such as the iPhone 4, the store selling you the SIM card should snip it for you. iPhone 5′s require a nano SIM.
+If you own a smartphone that needs a Micro-SIM, such as the iPhone 4, the store selling you the SIM card should snip it for you. iPhone 6 and 5’s require a nano SIM.

 China Unicom SIM card package